rlwhitcomb/utilities/README.md

 - redo the [box] formats of strings (to be? x'...', b'...', o'...') then parse such beasts back to strings
 - allow "_" in numeric values, like Java does
 - format options for '_' ('@_') or ('@$' to format as dollar)??
-- add option in REPL mode to open another file
 - functions for financial calculations (INTEREST, NPV, PAYMENT, etc.) (**e_mort** is a start)
 - ?? need a way to do "setScale(...)" on the values ??
 - See all the notes on updates needed to help page (calc_help.htmlpp); use "ant update" and then "c -?" to preprocess and view the result